Overview

 Develop a New Transport

 We’ve tried to make Imix super extensible for transport development.
-In fact, all of the transport specific logic is complete abstracted from how Imix operates for callbacks/tome excution.
+In fact, all of the transport specific logic is completely abstracted from how Imix operates for callbacks/tome execution.
 For Imix all Transports live in the realm/implants/lib/transport/src directory.

-If creating a new Transport create a new file in the directory and name it after the protocol you plan to use.
-For example, if writing a DNS Transport then call your file dns.rs.
-Then define your public struct where any connection state/clients will be.
+If creating a new Transport, create a new file in the realm/implants/lib/transport/src directory and name it after the protocol you plan to use.
+For example, if writing a new protocol called “Custom” then call your file custom.rs.
+Then define your public struct where any connection state/clients will be stored.
 For example,

 #[derive(Debug, Clone)]